 Blanket insurance policies allow an insured to “cover” (thus blanket) multiple pieces of property or multiple property locations with a single policy.

-The most common way to insure multiple pieces of property or multiple locations is to list them separately, along with the amount of applicable insurance next to each on the policy declarations page.
+The most common way to insure multiple properties or multiple locations is to list them separately, along with the amount of applicable insurance next to each on the policy declarations page.

 Listing property separately is referred to as “scheduling,” and “specific insurance” is the term used to describe this method of insuring the property.